kwan22/habits/level3.md

 Level 3 rounds out most of the RTA-viable speed tech that speedrunners will ever implement.
 We emphasize a selection of strats with speed generation/conservation, and finding ways to perform them in a consistent manner via normalization.

+The goals of Level 3 are to
+- Ingrain extension and transition timing into muscle memory
+- Use basic leniency mechanics to expand movement options
+- Use normalization to improve consistency

 ## Table of Contents
 - [Extension timing](#extension-timing)
 - [Leniency and normalization](#basic-leniency-and-normalization)